 Not to mention the “drug” may simply be a placebo repackaged by some Chinese scam artist.

 One of the most commonly suggested medications is Tramadol.
 While it works very much like an opiate, it does not (yet) have as many restrictions on its use.

-The challenge with prescribing it to a cancer patient is several fold.
+There are some challenges with prescribing it for a cancer patient.
 For one, the patient’s weight may have changed significantly.
 Be sure to weigh your pet and adjust the amount given to match their current weight.

 Tramadol can also either make your dog extremely loopy, or restless and agitated.
 Watch their behavior closely and communicate with your vet if there are side effects that concern you.